ostdotcom/website-docupony/kit/sdk/docs/getting_started/server_sdk_quickstart_guide/php.md

 ## 2. Get Credentials
-Once token setup is complete, go to [developers page](kit.ost.com/testnet/developer) inside OST KIT dashboard to get access to API key and API secret.
+Once token setup is complete, go to [Developers page](kit.ost.com/testnet/developer) inside OST KIT dashboard to get access to API key and API secret.

+Every account is provided with two pairs of keys: one for sandbox environment and one for production environment.
+Use only your sandbox environment API keys for testing and development.
+This ensures that you don't modify your live production data.